dfuse-io/ice/tutorial.md

 ## 2. Bootstrap Testnet and Accounts

-In order to run a EOSIO-like testnet, we must first bootstrap our local blockchain with system accounts.
+In order to run a EOSIO testnet, we must first bootstrap our local blockchain with system accounts.
 We also need to create a few accounts, delegate bandwidth, and fund them with tokens for our development needs.
+This is an important step to enable accounts to push feeless transactions.

 **In a new terminal, run:**